 RIT’s Study Abroad program enhances your understanding of other cultures.
 You may study full time in RIT-affiliated programs in 20 countries around the world.
 You can elect to study courses in your major or fulfill liberal studies while gaining the experience of living and learning in a culture different from your own.
 Learn more at rit.edu/studyabroad.

-CET students have a unique opportunity to study at RIT exchange partner university, Dublin Institute of Technology (DIT).
-DIT is internationally ranked for the quality of its teaching and is located in Dublin, Ireland.
-Our engineering technology students can take a full semester of core technical classes at DIT and earn credit toward their RIT degree without increasing their time to graduation.
-They will also earn a co-op credit for a semester of study abroad at DIT.
+CET students have a unique opportunity to study at RIT exchange partner university, Technological University Dublin.
+It is internationally ranked for the quality of its teaching and is located in Dublin, Ireland.
+Our engineering technology students can take a full semester of core technical classes at TUD and earn credit toward their RIT degree without increasing their time to graduation.
+They will also earn a co-op credit for a semester of study abroad at TUD.
 To learn more about DIT, go to http://www.dit.ie.

 Beyond the Classroom